GSA/inventory-app/README.md

     $ docker-compose exec app {command}

 #### Update dependencies
-To update the dependencies from various libraries, run the following:
+To update the dependencies from various libraries (usually handled by running build), run the following:

     $ make update-dependencies